wordfence/wordfence-cli/docs/FAQs.md

 #### I got the error "Failed to locate libpcre".
 What do I do?

-Wordfence CLI uses the `libprce` library to run our signatures against files.
+Wordfence CLI uses the `libpcre` library to run our signatures against files.
 There's a few ways to install it depending on your system:

 For Debian/Ubuntu flavors of Linux: